 Delusions do not seem to respect the idea that the belief system forms a coherent whole and that adjustments to one belief will require adjustments to many others (Young 2000, p.
 49).

-There are also examples of people acting on their delusions.
+One should not be too impressed by ‘behavioural inertia’ in people with delusions, as there are many examples of people acting on their delusions.
 Affected by perceptual delusional bicephaly, the delusion that one has two heads, a man who believed that the second head belonged to his wife's gynecologist attempted to attack it with an axe.
 When the attack failed he attempted it to shoot it down – as a consequence he was hospitalized with gunshot wounds (Ames 1984).
 Cases of Cotard delusion have been reported where people stop eating and bathing themselves as a consequence of believing that they are dead (Young and Leafhead 1996).

 Other possible violations of norms of rationality come from the relationship between the content of the delusion and the available evidence.
 Resistance to revising or abandoning the delusion in the face of powerful counterevidence or counterargument is a sign of irrationality in normal and abnormal cognition alike: people with delusions ignore relevant evidence or attempt to defend their beliefs from apparent objections with obvious confabulations.
 Often these attempts are deeply perplexing, as the reasons offered for believing in the content of their delusions do not seem to be good reasons: in one of the examples of delusions I offered at the start, a woman incorrectly believed that a man was in love with her and claimed that he was sending her secret love messages hidden in the license plates on cars of a certain state.